Commanvil/charon77.github.io/md/developer-tools/markdown.md

 > empty line that comes before it.

 ### Headings

+Headings marks the beginning of a section.

 Two main ways of writing headings.
-1. Using \# followed by space before the heading.
+1. Hashes (\#) followed by the heading.

     **Example:**
     ```